Cortewalle Castle in Beveren and its history

 Maasland painter Hubert van Eyck to paint an altarpiece, now

-known as The Ghent Altarpiece
+known as The Ghent Altarpiece.

 Ghent Altarpiece.

+Altarpiece to Madrid?
 However it luckily stayed in Ghent.

 standstill.
 His brother Jan would finish it between 1430 and 1432,